-Bring the food court into your own kitchen, the healthy, meatless way with this Vegan Gyros Recipe!
-When I was young, my dad and I lived for these and I have to say that this recipe brings me right back.
+Bring the international food court into your own kitchen, the healthy, meatless way with this Vegan Gyro Recipe!
+When I was young, my dad and I lived for these seitan vegan gyros and I have to say that this recipe brings me right back.
 So convincing and bursting with flavor!

 Vegan Tzatziki Sauce